By Luciana Lopez and Jennifer Ablan

 That's driven greater household interest in equities.
 Retail investors have dropped $61 billion into U.S.-based stock funds this year, according to Lipper.

-Tom Bradley, president of retail distribution at TD Ameritrade Holding Corp, told the Reuters Global Wealth Management Summit on Wednesday that retail clients have an average of 19 percent of their assets in cash, slightly below the historical average of 20 to 25 percent.
+Tom Nally, a president at TD Ameritrade Institutional, told the Reuters Global Wealth Management Summit on Wednesday that retail clients have an average of 19 percent of their assets in cash, slightly below the historical average of 20 to 25 percent.
 Advisers working with the firm are even more bullish - with 8 percent of their clients' assets in cash.

 "We still think we are in one of the biggest bull markets of our careers," said Rich Bernstein, founder of Richard Bernstein Advisors LLC in New York, and a former top Merrill Lynch investment strategist.